-Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.
+Breast reduction scars are an unavoidable part of undergoing reduction mammaplasty surgery simply because the procedure requires incisions.

 But the good news is their appearance can be reduced with some simple techniques on the patient’s part.
 It’s important to find a highly qualified breast reduction surgeon in Houston who will use their knowledge and skill to reduce the appearance of your scars after surgery.

-Below, we’ll take a look at everything you need to know about breast reduction surgery scarring, including how to prevent and treat scarring when possible.
+Below, we’ll take a look at everything you need to know about breast reduction procedure scarring, including how to prevent and treat scarring when possible.

 Your first question is probably: “Will I have breast reduction scars?”
 And the answer is yes.

-Any time a surgery necessitates incisions (as breast reduction surgery does), you’re going to have scarring.
+Any time a surgery necessitates incisions, you’re going to have scarring.

 Breast reduction scars usually end up quite faint, which is good news for patients.